-Drill rigs for mobile mining platforms are typically constructed from hydraulic cylinders, motors and actuators.
+Drill rigs for mobile mining platforms are typically constructed from hydraulic cylinders, hydraulic motors, and actuators.
 Traditionally, a large set of hydraulic hoses is connected between the body of the drill rig and a hydraulic switching valve bank.
-The valves controlling flow to the drill rig functions are then either controlled by hand levers of by a remotely located control system.
+The valves controlling flow to the drill rig functions are then either controlled by hand levers or by a remotely located control system.

 Improved Operator Safety

 The roof drilling system significantly improves the comfort and safety of mineworkers in three ways: